elycruz/sjl-validator/README.md

-# sjl-validator
+# sjl-validator (ALPHA)
 A set of common validators needed for both front and backend development with javascript ( copied over from zend framework's Zend\Validator and Zend\Filter packages (with some modifications to adhere to javascript and a more functional coding style).

 ## Usage:
+### Prerequisites:
+- sjljs v5.0.1+
+    - For frontend

 ### For in browser development:
-1. Import the 'src/namespace.js' file and then the files for the filters and validators you require.
+~~1.
+Import the 'src/namespace.js' file and then the files for the filters and validators you require.~~  Not ready for browser use yet.

 ### For nodejs development:
 @todo Coming soon.